averykhoo/dotfiles/README.md

         *   `rm .nano`
         *   `ln -s dotfiles/.nanorc-legacy .nanorc`
         *   `ln -s dotfiles/.nano-legacy .nano`
-*   tldr tries very hard to stay updated, if you're offline then disable this
+*   tldr tries very hard to stay updated, but i've disabled this, if you're online then
-    *   in bashrc, uncomment line 159: `export TLDR_EXPIRY=9999`
+    *   in bashrc, comment line 159: `export TLDR_EXPIRY=9999`
-*   exa requires glibc 2.18, in rhel 7, don't use this
+    *   or run `tldr --update` to update